Tozquihua (MH498v)

 Glyph or Iconographic Image Description:

-This black-line drawing of the compound glyph for the personal name Tozquihua (here, attested as a man's name) shows a horizontal feather, probably a yellow parrot (toztli) feather.
+This black-line drawing of the compound glyph for the personal name Tozquihua (perhaps "He Can Sing") is attested here as a man's name.
+The glyph shows a horizontal feather, probably a yellow parrot (toztli) feather, providing a phonetic indication that the name starts with Toz-.
 The vane is half white (on the upper half), and the lower half has some lines that may suggest lines of the vane.
 From the left end of the feather a wavy stream of water (atl) drops down, with one line of current in the middle and a droplet at the end.
-Above the top of the water are s five short vertical lines.
-Perhaps this latter component has something to do with the "hua," the final syllable of the name, which suggests possession.
+The water may be a phonetic indicator for the "a" in -hua (the suffix referring to possession).
+Above the top of the water are five short vertical lines, which could also provide a phonetic indication for the -hua.

 Description, Credit: